Commission decries rising spate of extra-judicial killings in A-Ibom

 By Chioma Onuegbu, Uyo

-Akwa Ibom State Ethical and Attitudinal Re-orientation Commission, EARCOM, has decried the rising spate of extra-judicial killings across communities in the state and especially within Uyo the state capital in recent times.
+Akwa Ibom State Ethical and Attitudinal Re-orientation Commission, EARCOM, has decried the rising spate of extra-judicial killings across communities in the state, especially within Uyo, the state capital in recent times.

-The Commission’s Head of Logistics and Maintenance, Hon.
-Tommy Enodien who condemned the act while addressing some newsmen yesterday in Uyo, urged the citizens to stop executing extra-judicial punishment whenever suspected criminals were caught.
+The commission’s Head of Logistics and Maintainance, Tommy Enodien, who condemned the act, while addressing newsmen, yesterday in Uyo, urged the citizens to stop extra-judicial punishment whenever suspected criminals were caught.

-He recalled that the State Police command has severally warned the perpetrators to desist, adding that EARCOM, wishes to remind the citizens that the prohibition order against the heinous act was still in force.
+He recalled that the state Police command has on several ocassions warned the perpetrators to desist, adding that EARCOM wished to remind the citizens that the prohibition order against the heinous act was still in force.

-“EARCOM urges the public to exercise restraint in dealing with suspects and not to jump to conclusion on alarm raised by anybody as there may be risks of mistaken identity.
+He said: “EARCOM urges the public to exercise restraint in dealing with suspects and not to jump to conclusion on alarm raised by anybody, as there may be risks of mistaken identity.

 “Some innocent persons have suffered death, grave injuries and irreversible bodily harm through jungle justice in the past.